La-Lojban/lojban.pw/data/pages/en/articles/!cmavo.md

 - lei:
   - definitions:
     - 1:
+      - type: descriptor
+      - implicit quantifiers:
+        - outer:
+          - pisu'o:
+            - translation: some part of
+            - comment: indicating the speaker refers to some part of the mass.
+        - inner:
+          - su'o:
+            - translation: at least one
+            - comment: implying the speaker has at least one specific thing in mind that they are describing as X to form the mass.
       - definition: The sumti "lei X" refers to a mass entity formed from one or more specific things that the speaker has in mind and describes as X, regardless of the actual truth of that description.
       - examples:
         - 1: